ALavault/alavault.github.io/_posts/2020-07-13-mixing_tuto_5_compressor.md

 Not as coloured as the 1176 or the LA-2A, the SSL G compressor is clean yet punchy.

+Listen closely, you will hear it brighening things up.
+Or eating the low end if you are going too far.

 It is the closest match to the "basic" digital compressor.

 A note on the *Auto* release : this is a special case where the compressor release fast on fast moving signals and slower on slow moving signals.